 Grocery ecommerce gets a second chance

 Ever since the dot-com boom of the late 1990s, online grocery shopping was set to become “the next big thing,” according to Forbes.
-But it wasn’t always so easy to achieve online grocery success.
+But it wasn’t always so easy to achieve online grocery strategy success.
 Here are some reasons grocery ecommerce has taken so long to catch on:

 - Freshness matters.
 Whether a shopper wants to find a melon or avocado at peak ripeness or the perfect cut of meat or fish, good quality and selection are chief concerns.
 Consumers shopping for these types of foods tend to prefer visiting the store and shopping the aisles for the healthiest and freshest foods possible.